javers/javers.github.io/documentation/configuration/index.md

 Each Entity instance has a global identifier called [`InstanceId`]({{ site.javadoc_url }}index.html?org/javers/core/metamodel/object/InstanceId.html).
-It's consists of a class name and an ID value.
+It consists of a class name and an ID value.

 **Comparing strategy** for Entity references is based on ID and for the Entity state is property-by-property.